qzhuae/MarkdownNotes/ECON4124Final.md

 - a player is more likely to tremble in directions that are least harmful to him.

+> Can you ﬁnd out any belief system (p, 1 − p) that can rationalize L?

 Strategy profile $\sigma$ is an $\epsilon-$proper equilibrium iff
 - it is a totally mixed strategy profile
 - for any $i$ and pure strategies $s_i$ and $\hat s_i$,